-Goats are the first to pay the price of cheap cashmere production.
+Goats are the first to pay the price of cheap production.
 As they have very little fat, shearing them too early mid-winter means they can freeze to death.

 The grasslands of the Asian regions where the goats roam are also suffering.
 The increase in demand for cashmere came with the pressure to lower cost, and so a decrease in the price of the raw material.
-Herders now need more goats to produce the same amount of cashmere.
+Herders now need more goats to produce the same amount of material.
 More goats mean more mouths to feed and overpopulation is killing these lands: once green and unspoilt, these regions are quickly becoming deserts.
 This does not only affect these specific regions but creates an ecological imbalance for the planet.

 Cashmere production can also have a social impact.
 There’s a growing concern regarding the working conditions of cashmere goat herders, who have to increase herd sizes to maintain their income as prices are driven down.
 Plus, we know that the fashion supply chain lacks transparency, and the cashmere industry is no exception.
-With the lowing costs of cashmere, farmers also face the risk of being underpaid, a common issue in fashion.
+With the lowing costs of the material, farmers also face the risk of being underpaid, a common issue in fashion.